Towards the Worst-case Robustness of Large Language Models: Limitations

-\textbf{Limitation 4: Limited setting of certified robustness.} In this work, although we derive certifications for all smoothing distributions, there are still significant limitations.
+In this work, although we derive certifications for all smoothing distributions, there are still significant limitations.
 First, we cannot certify against heuristic attacks that use very long prompts, such as those in \citet{wei2023jailbreak} and \citet{chaojailbreaking_PAIR}.
 Additionally, we do not certify adversarial attacks involving insertion and deletion.
 This may require constructing \(p(\bm{z}|\bm{x})\) to randomly insert or delete tokens.
-However, we believe that our framework can serve as a theoretical foundation, with future work focusing on proposing noising distributions of varying lengths and using fractal knapsack solver or 0-1 knapsack solver to certify against a broader class of attacks.
+However, we believe that our framework can serve as a theoretical foundation, with future work focusing on proposing noising distributions of varying lengths and using fractional knapsack solver or 0-1 knapsack solver to certify against a broader class of attacks.